AntiPhoton47/PersonalSite/index.md

 ---
 layout: home
 author_profile: true
-title: "Home"
+title: "Oh Quantum!
+My Quantum!"
 header:
   overlay_filter: "0.5"
-  overlay_image: /assets/images/header.jpg
+  overlay_image: /assets/images/M42_SpitzerCzernetz_1080.JPG
-excerpt: "Short tagline goes here."
+excerpt: "What I hate is ignorance, smallness of imagination, the eye that sees no farther than its own lashes.
+All things are possible.
+Who you are is limited by who you think you are. - Egyptian Book of the Dead"
 ---

-Welcome!
-This is my personal website and blog.
+Welcome to my personal website and blog, dear Qubitzers!

 {% include email_subscribe.html %}